sensu/sensu-docs/content/sensu-go/5.16/api/events.md

 http://127.0.0.1:8080/api/core/v2/namespaces/default/events/server1/server-health
 {{< /highlight >}}

-The minimum required attributes shown above let you create an event using the `/events/:entity/:check` PUT endpoint, however the request can include any attributes defined in the [event specification](../../reference/events).
+The minimum required attributes let you create an event using the `/events/:entity/:check` PUT endpoint, but the request can include any attributes defined in the [event specification][8].
 To create useful, actionable events, we recommend adding check attributes such as the event `status` (`0` for OK, `1` for warning, `2` for critical), an `output` message, and one or more event `handlers`.
-For more information about these attributes and their available values, see the [event specification](../../reference/events).
+For more information about these attributes and their available values, see the [event specification][8].

 **Example request with minimum recommended event attributes**